-The time it takes to restore your archives depends on a few factors.
-For this reason, we can’t give an estimate for how long your re-ingestion will take.
+The time it takes to restore your archives depends on a few factors, so there’s no way to know how long your re-ingestion will take.

 As an informal guideline, if you’re restoring an hour’s worth of data, go have a cup of coffee.
-But if you’re restoring a day’s worth of data, have some lunch.
+If you’re restoring a day’s worth of data, take a long lunch break.

 Explore the restored account in Kibana